HeroFluxx/HeroFluxx/README.md

 ### Hi there 👋
 Welcome to my github page!

-- 🔭 I’m currently working from home ...
+- 🔭 Currently working from home due to the pandemic
-- 🌱 Studying C++ programming ...
+- 🌱 Studying C++ programming
-- ⚡ Fun fact: I love learn new things ...
+- ⚡ Fun fact: I love learn new things about programming